coditech0926/truffle-exercises-js/SimpleStorage/README.md

-This will guide you through the basic steps practicing with the Truffle framework
+This will guide you through the basic steps practicing with the Truffle framework.

 # Initialization